Acupuncture for Shingles in Melbourne

 electroacupuncture for shingles nerve pain at Acupuncture Melbourne Almond Wellness Centre

-Shingles can be an intensely painful experience — and for many people, the nerve pain outlasts the rash by months or years.
-Our Melbourne TCM practitioners take a whole-person approach that may help ease acute discomfort and support recovery from postherpetic neuralgia.
+Shingles can be an intensely painful experience.
+Our Melbourne TCM practitioners take a whole-person approach that may help ease acute discomfort and support your body through recovery – working alongside, not instead of, your GP’s care.

 📍 Clinics in Coburg (Melbourne North) and Ringwood (Melbourne East) – Open 7 Days